FALKLAND ISLANDS, SOUTH GEORGIA & ANTARCTICA

 Once every four years James Cresswell will take an exclusive GeoWorld Travel group, onboard a passenger expedition cruise ship to South Georgia

 Next trip: January or February 2026 (Dates TBC)

-South Georgia was once a piece of land that connected the Antarctic Peninsula with South America, but got ripped away with the opening of the Drake Passage which isolated Antarctica from the rest of the world.
-The island is geologically quiet young (all rocks younger than 200 ma) with most of it being sedimentary from turbidites.
+South Georgia was once a piece of land that connected the Antarctic Peninsula with South America, but it got ripped away with the opening of the Drake Passage which isolated Antarctica from the rest of the world.
+The island is geologically quite young (all rocks younger than 200 ma) with most of it being sedimentary from turbidites.
 There are impressive folds to be seen and very dramatic glaciers.

 The Falkland Islands have a very interesting geological history.
 The rock, which is virtually all sedimentary, was formed as part of the continent of Africa, but then became wrenched off to join South America in the process that created the South Atlantic.
 It also has amazing wildlife with some of the world's most important albatross colonies.

 James Cresswell with King Penguins at Salisbury Plain, South Georgia

 James Cresswell (Director of GeoWorld Travel) will lead the trip